Handy Tips to Fix iCloud Photos Not Syncing Issues

 1.3 Turn off/on Photo Library

 Sometimes, all it takes to fix the iCloud Photo Library not syncing issue is a simple reset.
-Go to your phone’s Settings > iCloud > Photos and turn off the option of “iCloud Photo Library”.
+Go to your phone’s Settings > iCloud > Photos and turn off the option of “iCloud Photo Library.”
 Restart your device and follow the same drill.
 Though, this time you have to turn on the option instead.
 In the newer iOS versions, you can find it under Settings > Photos.

-1.4 Buy more iCloud storage
+1.4 Buy more iCloud Storage

-If you have already uploaded lots of photos, then you might be running short on the iCloud storage.
+If you have already uploaded lots of photos, then you might be running short on the iCloud Storage.
 This can stop the iCloud Photo Library from uploading the photos.
 You can go to your device’s Settings > iCloud > Storage & Backup > Manage Storage to view how much free space is there on iCloud.
-If you are running low on space, then you can buy more storage as well.
-You can also follow this ultimate guide to free up iCloud storage.
+If you are running low on space, then you can buy more Storage as well.
+You can also follow this ultimate guide to free up iCloud Storage.

 Part 2.
 How to Fix iCloud Photos Not Syncing with PC/Mac?

 Since iCloud is also available for Mac and Windows PC, users often take its assistance to sync their photos across different devices.
-The good thing is that you can easily resolve the iCloud photos not syncing problem on your Mac or PC.
+The good thing is that you can easily resolve the iCloud photos not syncing problems on your Mac or PC.

 Follow the tips below to fix iCloud photos not syncing issues on PC/Mac: